Eugleo/purescript-grid-reactors/README.md

   }
 ```

 We ignore the mouse events, and we pause the clock — the only way the state changes is through the `onKey` event handler.
-In the `draw` function, given a position of a dot, we fill a blue cell on the grid in the same place.
+In the `draw` function, given a position of a dot, we fill a blue tile on the grid in the same place.